-In the present study, we report the existence of external cell wall structures protruding into and interacting with the capsule of C. neoformans.
-Several lines of evidence indicate that these structures contained chitin-like material, that was expressed at the C. neoformans surface in close association to GXM and projected to the capsule during yeast budding.
+wall structures protruding into and interacting with the capsule of C. neoformans.
+Several lines of evidence indicate that these structures contain chitinlike material that is expressed at the C. neoformans surface in close association with GXM and projected to the capsule during yeast budding.